Best thermometers in 2024: tested and rated

 After extensive testing, the iHealth No-Touch Forehead Thermometer PT3 is our top choice for a no-touch thermometer — it delivers results within a second with an easy-to-read display.
 This thermometer uses infrared sensors to measure the temperature of the forehead, and it can be used on babies, children, and adults.
 Just scan the center of someone’s forehead to get a temperature reading, cued by a vibration.

 This thermometer is intuitive to use — we didn’t have to rely heavily on the instruction manual.
 It’s the fastest by far, and it’s the one we’d choose if we needed to quickly take a temperature and report it.
-This thermometer would be a great choice for restaurants, business owners, and anyone who needs to quickly scan multiple people (just use an alcohol swab to clean it between uses).
+This thermometer would be a great for anyone who needs to quickly scan multiple people (just use an alcohol swab to clean it between uses).
 Because of its sound-free design with no bright lights, it’s also the best option if you want to take a child’s temperature while they’re sleeping.
 One con is that the thermometer only recalls the last reading, so you’d need to come up with your own system for tracking temperatures over time.
-Stil, this is the best thermometer for its price point, ease of use, and no-touch design.
+Still, this is the best thermometer for its price point, ease of use, and no-touch design.

 Femometer Digital Thermometer (DMT 2032)best value awards badge